m3db/m3/README.md

 ## Office Hours

-Members of the M3 team will hold office hours on the third Thursday of every month from 11-1pm EST. In order to join, make sure to sign up for a slot here: <https://calendly.com/chronosphere-intro/m3-community-office-hours>.
+Members of the M3 team hold office hours on the third Thursday of every month from 11-1pm EST. In order to join, make sure to sign up for a slot here: <https://calendly.com/chronosphere-intro/m3-community-office-hours>.

 <hr>